 Language and communication videos were added to the Loan Bank's mission in the fall of 2019 to assist families to learn skills in support of their children's development.
 A loan process was developed and information about the expanded resources was shared with various stakeholders.
-One request for language and communication videos was received in 2020.
+Additional resources and materials were added in 2021.
+No requests for language and communication videos were received in 2021.